definedM/work-released/README.md

 This repository is currently a work-in-progress.

 ## Plugins
-Just my work with the Roblox Studio plugins I've made.
+Processes for Roblox Studio.

 ## Exploits
-My released developments for Roblox script executors.
+Released developments for script executors.